ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

-Radiation therapy is not considered to be effective as a primary treatment for kidney cancer.
-It is used alone only rarely to treat kidney cancer because of the high rate of damage that it causes to the healthy kidney.
-It is used only if a patient cannot have surgery and, even then, usually only on areas where the cancer has spread and not the primary kidney tumor.
-Most often, radiation therapy is used after the cancer has spread to help ease symptoms, such as bone pain or swelling in the brain.
+Radiation therapy is not generally preferred as a primary treatment for kidney cancer.
+It is very rarely used alone to treat kidney cancer but can be used to increase the effects of systemic treatments using medication (see above).
+Radiation therapy is used mostly if a patient cannot have surgery and usually on areas where the cancer has spread and not on the primary kidney tumor.
+Most often, radiation therapy is used when the cancer has spread (see "Metastatic kidney cancer," below).
+This is done to help ease symptoms, such as bone pain or swelling in the brain.